Palestinian art: Galleries

 In 1996, after 25 years of police service, Said Abu Shakra decided to open the first art gallery in Israel entirely dedicated to contemporary Palestinian art in his hometown Umm el-Fahem, the Umm el-Fahem Art Gallery.
 Nevertheless, besides Palestinian and Arab artists, the gallery does also showcase Jewish and foreign artists.
 Indeed, when in 1999 Yoko Ono exhibited her art in the gallery, the institution came to public attention.
 According to the BBC, the Japanese artist wanted "to "balance" a show of her work in the Israel Museum in Jerusalem".
 Some of her art work is still shown in the permanent exhibition of the gallery.

 The Gallery promotes mainly temporary shows, dealing with a wide range of subjects but sometimes with a special focus on memory and history of the region.
 This is in accordance with the 2008 started project of an archive collecting Palestinian testimonies (see The Umm el-Fahem Museum of Contemporary Art project).
 Besides the exhibitions and the archive, the gallery offers symposiums, activities and educational workshops around topics such as art but also sensitive issues such as the role of women or children at risk.

 Umm el-Fahem, the biggest Arab city in Israel, is known for its conservative Islam but Said Abu Shakran says that he does not have any problems with anybody in the town.
 None of the exhibitions shows nudity and the gallery invites the town's religious leaders to its exhibition openings.

 In 2010, the Palestinian artist Ahmad Canaan and the Jewish Israeli entrepreneurs Amir Neuman Ahuvia and Yair Rothman established the Jaffa Art Salon.
-First planned as a contemporary exhibition and hosted by the Tel Aviv-Yafo Municipality, it turned thanks to its success into an established gallery.
+First planned as a contemporary exhibition and hosted by the Tel Aviv-Yafo Municipality, it proved to be immensely popular and was turned into an established gallery.
 The gallery is located in an old warehouse in the Jaffa port.
 From 2010 to 2011, the gallery hosted shows from various Palestinian artists from within the Israeli territory and from beyond the Greenline and from Gaza.
 Since 2012, the Art Salon opened it shows featuring both Jewish Israeli and Arab artists.